| |

 For the last decade, “Horizon” and “vSphere” were effectively synonyms.
 If you wanted the premier VDI experience, you paid the vSphere tax.
 With the Broadcom acquisition of VMware and the subsequent divestiture of Omnissa, the market has been holding its breath for a true “escape valve.”

 This release is that valve.
-It is arguably the most significant architectural shift in the Horizon ecosystem since the release of Instant Clones.
+It is arguably the most significant architectural shift in the Horizon ecosystem since the invention of Instant Clones.

-Here is the dissection of what this announcement actually means, how it works in the real world, and whether it’s time to migrate.
+Here is the dissection of what this announcement actually means, how it works in the real world, and how to determine if it is time to migrate.

 Dissecting the Release: What’s Actually New?